Tips to Avoid Fraud and Scams During an International Move

 Fake Credentials

-Scam movers might flash forged licenses, accreditations and memberships to make them seem legit.
+Scam movers might flash forged licenses, accreditations, and memberships to make them seem legit.
 As always, confirm the legitimacy of such credentials from the issuing authority.

 DIY Scams